PROFeNoM/Othello/README.md

 ## feature-AI01
 Implementation of a new heuristic function (v2.1)
+Result:
-Result: WR of 92% against the previous AI (v2.0)
+- WR of 92% against the previous AI (v2.0 - Local Maximization)
+- WR of 100% against random pos AI

 ## feature-AI02 [***W.I.P.***]
 Implementation of the Minimax algorithm (v2.2)